bilalStudy/SpringPG6301/README.md

 the credentials will be changed after evaluation, and is not added to the github

-functionalites added are management for employee and activities from the manager and management for activitylogs for the employee,
+functionalites added are management for employee and activities from the manager and management for activitylogs for the employee

+if failed to load resources i would suggest ctrl + u the webapp wouldnt recognize the resources before i did this on another computer. it is working fine locally however as you can see in the screenshots